vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/assign-pods-to-nodes-with-bitnami-helm-chart-affinity-rules.md

 ---
 title:  "Assign Pods to Nodes With Bitnami Helm Chart Affinity Rules"
 linkTitle: "Assign Pods to Nodes With Bitnami Helm Chart Affinity Rules"
+description: Using Bitnami Helm Charts to force the Kubernetes scheduler to place pods on specific nodes using affinity rules.
 topics:
 - Kubernetes
 - Containers